FEATURES

 BUSINESS

-By Scott Powers Orlando Sentinel, September 23, 2006
+, September 23, 2006

 Start with about 1,000 actors, then ponder their roles, and you might get a sense of what Universal Orlando's makeup and prosthetics shop has to deal with every fall.
 They need wigs, fake teeth, masks and makeup jobs by the hundreds, and many of them are not reusable from one night to the next.
 A few need fake arms and legs.
 A couple of actors even get fake abdomens, so that their bodies can be cut open, exposing organs.
 "And it's got to be something that looks good from a few feet away," said makeup and prosthetics supervisor Michael Burnett.